dlwicksell/VPE/README.md

 ## Unit Testing
 VPE (as of version 14.2) comes with a Unit Testing suite that covers about 50% of the code.
+The tests are somewhat brittle due to the reliance on specific strings which may change between Fileman versions, due to how much global data is in a system, and due to issues with race conditions in PExpect.
+The authors do guarantee that the tests would run on FOIA VistA on GT.M and Cache.

-To run the Unit Testing suite, make sure you have VPE imported into your M-implementation (if you are running the tests, preferably the routines in this repository rather than the release), and then navigate to the test folder, adjust VPE.cfg to connect to your M system (examples to follow), and
+They To run the Unit Testing suite, make sure you have VPE imported into your M-implementation (if you are running the tests, preferably the routines in this repository rather than the release), and then navigate to the test folder, adjust VPE.cfg to connect to your M system (examples to follow), and